Climate Consulting

 The delta between the facility’s actual emissions and the benchmark, measured in tonnes of carbon equivalent, would be the number of Carbon Credits that the facility receives.

-Carbon Credits retire on behalf of the company generating the credit for compliance purposes, or sold for profit to other organizations that didn’t meet their benchmark or are looking to achieve voluntary reductions.
+Carbon Credits are either retired on behalf of the company generating the credit for compliance purposes or sold for profit to other organizations that didn’t meet their benchmark.

 Carbon Offsets

-Carbon Offsets represent 1 tonne of carbon equivalent, and are generated by projects that prevent the release of carbon into the atmosphere, such as renewable energy projects displacing other more carbon-intensive forms of electricity generation form the grid.
+Carbon Offsets represent 1 tonne of carbon equivalent and are generated by projects that prevent the release of carbon into the atmosphere, such as renewable energy projects that displace other, more carbon-intensive, forms of electricity generation from the grid.

-The volume of Carbon Offsets credit is calculated based on an industry defined calculation methodology and crediting protocol.
+The volume of Carbon Offsets credited to a project is calculated based on a government-defined calculation methodology and crediting protocol.

-As a result, best practices is to align the quantification protocol used to calculate your scope 1 and scope 2 carbon emissions the protocol used to calculate offsets generated.
+As a result, best practice is to align the quantification protocol used to calculate your scope 1 and scope 2 carbon emissions with the protocol used to calculate offsets generated.